R for Everyone

 Before carrying out a t-test it can be useful to visualise the difference between groups with a boxplot.

 Before we do this we need to combine the three data frames into one.
-This can be done by binding the rows with rbind()
+This can be done by binding the rows with rbind().
+This will combine two provided data frames which contain the same number of columns with the same column names.

 #Combine bream_df and parkki_df

-<- rbind(bream_df, parkki_df)
+fish_subset_df <- rbind(bream_df, parkki_df)

-fish_subset_df #Now rbind roach_df to our new df
+#Now rbind roach_df to our new df

-<- rbind(fish_subset_df, roach_df) fish_subset_df
+fish_subset_df <- rbind(fish_subset_df, roach_df)

-to combine data frames by columns.
+There is also cbind to combine data frames by columns.
 In this case the data frames need to have the same number of rows with the same order and names.

 Time for a boxplot!